-are supported and strongly encouraged as planning goals and development outcomes.
+Are supported and strongly encouraged as planning goals and development outcomes.

-Clause 4.17 of the MHIA 1999 (QT and Principal Developer) provides for the dedication of land to DTMR to facilitate development of a PTI and P and R Facility.
+Clause 4.17 of the MHIA 1999 (QT and Principal Developer) provides for the dedication of land to DTMR to facilitate development of a Public Transport Interchange (PTI) and a Park and Ride (P and R) Facility.